Estimated Read Time: 7 minutes

 - how many feet above or below the base flood elevation your home was built

 - the type of foundation and flood proofing.

 FEMA determines all BASE flood elevations throughout the state, and publishes them on flood maps.
-The base flood elevation is the elevation to which floodwater is anticipated to rise during the flood.
+One thing to keep in mind is that base flood elevations are based of the sea level and not in relationship to yourneighbors home.
+The base flood elevation is the elevation to which floodwater is anticipated to rise during an anticipated flood event.
 A surveyor will measure and determine your property's specific elevations in relation to the base flood elevation.
 A surveyor provides this information on a standardized form called an elevation certificate.

 An elevation certificate is always recommended when your home is a high risk flood zone.
-You can get a quote without an elevation certificate, however, without the certificate, the cost is often thousands or tens of thousands of dollars more out of your pocket.
+You can get a quote without an elevation certificate, however, without the certificate, the cost may be thousands or tens of thousands of dollars more out of your pocket.

 Read our blog post about "what is a flood elevation certificate" to learn more about these forms and their costs.

 Want help?
 Get a Flood Insurance Quote in Florida

 It is easy to locate your estimated flood zone using an online mapping tool found at

 Simply click above.
 In FEMAs map tool, enter your property’s address into the address search bar on the top right hand side.
 It can take 1 to 2 minutes to return the zone on the map.
 The map will provide you the properties flood zone, sometimes you may need to zoom out to see it.